kukuu/AGILITY/README.md

 ### Tribes

-A tribe is the name given to a collection of squads working together.
+A tribe is the name given to a collection of squads working together in a business.
 They can be seen as an incubator for the mini start-up squads in your company.
 Tribes will usually not exceed more than around 100 employees.
 Example: Shopping 'Backend' and 'Test' Teams.

 In large organisations where a department could possibly have say a 1000 employees, the optimum thing to do is to break the team down into smaller numbers and make them cross functional and self organising making them manageable.